codex-storage/codex-research/design/storage-proof-timing.md

 always choosing the pointer that points to the most recent block, requiring the odds to be 1 in N. A host that tries to optimize towards providing as little proofs as necessary will require the odds to be nearer to 1 in √N.

-Future work can determine optimal strategies for hosts to follow for each of the networks (L1 or L2) that this design is deployed to, and the accompanying odds that are required.
-For now, we leave the odds of the die roll to be negotiable per storage contract so that the market can adapt to changing host strategies on the network.

 [1]: https://docs.soliditylang.org/en/v0.8.12/units-and-global-variables.html#block-and-transaction-properties
 [2]: https://community.optimism.io/docs/developers/build/differences/#block-numbers-and-timestamps